huckoa/spark/README.md

 spark is free & open source.
 It is released under the terms of the GNU GPLv3 license.
 Please see [`LICENSE.txt`](LICENSE.txt) for more information.

 The spark API submodule is released under the terms of the more permissive MIT license.
 Please see [`spark-api/LICENSE.txt`](spark-api/LICENSE.txt) for more information.

-spark is a fork of [WarmRoast](https://github.com/sk89q/WarmRoast), which was also [licensed using the GPLv3](https://github.com/sk89q/WarmRoast/blob/3fe5e5517b1c529d95cf9f43fd8420c66db0092a/src/main/java/com/sk89q/warmroast/WarmRoast.java#L1-L17).
+This repository isn't an official repository.
+I just dont like using the fork button. spark is a fork of [WarmRoast](https://github.com/sk89q/WarmRoast), which was also [licensed using the GPLv3](https://github.com/sk89q/WarmRoast/blob/3fe5e5517b1c529d95cf9f43fd8420c66db0092a/src/main/java/com/sk89q/warmroast/WarmRoast.java#L1-L17).